-To install the plugin, click the “Install plugin” button.
+Next, install the Content Performance plugin using the “Install plugin” button.
 The installation, registration, and activation may take a minute to automatically complete.
-When it finishes, you will see a page showing your Access key and Secret key which have automatically been generated for you.
+When it finishes, you will see your Access key and Secret key which have automatically been generated for you.

 Step Two: Ensure Plugin is Active

 Once you are logged into your WordPress Admin Dashboard, first navigate to your Plugins > Installed Plugins page to confirm that Content Performance is activated.
 If not, activate the plugin.
 Once the plugin is active, navigate to the Content Performance > Settings page.

 If you have manually activated the plugin in your Dashboard, you will be asked to enter the Access key and Secret key from your User Portal on this page.

 If the plugin was already active, you will not need to enter your keys – they have already been saved, and you will see this screen instead:

 Next, click “Connect Google Analytics” to connect Content Performance to your Google Analytics account.
 Be sure to sign in with the Google account that is connected to Google Analytics for your site.